dmcghan/intro-to-javascript/2-adding-javascript-to-apex-apps.md

 ## Summary

 This completes Module 2.
-At this point, you should have a good understanding of the options available for adding JavaScript to APEX applications.
+At this point, you should have a solid understanding of the options available for adding JavaScript to APEX applications.